brianreumere/gandi-automatic-dns/README.md

 Prerequisites
 =============

-Your domain needs to be using a zone that you are allowed to edit.
+If you are on Gandi's legacy DNS platform, your domain needs to be using a zone that you are allowed to edit.
 The default Gandi zone does not allow editing, so you must create a copy.
 There are instructions on Gandi's wiki to [create an editable zone](http://wiki.gandi.net/en/dns/zone/edit).
 You only need to perform the first two steps.
 There is a FAQ regarding this [here](http://wiki.gandi.net/en/dns/faq#cannot_change_zone_file).

+If you are on Gandi's new v5/LiveDNS platform, you do not need to perform these steps.

 Requirements
 ============